 Sam Nolan is a grade 11 student at LDSS.
 He loves coding, helping out where he can and doing things for this chat!
 Sam’s hobbies include swimming, coding, video editing/making, taking Semi Professional drone Photos/Videos, and other photography things.

 GUIDES ON THE SIDE

-Leigh Cassell is a mom, educator, adventurer, and entrepreneur.
-She is a partner in learning with teachers, students, industry leaders and NGOs around the world.
-Leigh is an Education Consultant, and Founder and CEO at Digital Human Library.
-Leigh is a dynamic influencer and reflective practitioner, highly skilled in building networked learning communities in ways that facilitate relationships for learning, build critical digital literacies, cultivate emotional intelligence and nurture leadership in education.
-Leigh has received the highest level of awards in education from the Ontario Public School Board Association and the Ontario Teachers Federation, and she has been recognized internationally by Apple and Microsoft for her innovation.
+Leigh Cassell is an educator, adventurer, entrepreneur and partner in learning with teachers, students, businesses and NGOs around the world.
+Leigh is an Education and Innovation Consultant, Children’s Author, and CEO and Founder at Digital Human Library.
+Driven by her passion to inspire in others a love of learning, Leigh’s work in education focuses on building relationships in ways that leverage digital technologies, develop global competencies, design new critical digital literacies, and prepare students to succeed as next generation learners.
+Leigh is a dynamic influencer and reflective practitioner, highly skilled in building networked learning communities in ways that cultivate emotional intelligence and nurture leadership in education.
+Leigh has received the highest level of awards from the Ontario Teachers Federation, the Ontario Public School Board Association, and the Ontario Library Association, and she has been recognized internationally by Apple, Microsoft and Google for her innovation in education.

 Jennifer Casa-Todd is wife, mom, and a Teacher-Librarian at Cardinal Carter CHS in Aurora, a former Literacy Consultant for the York Catholic District School Board, and the author of the book, Social LEADia.
 She also is a grad student, and a food-loving, book-loving Ukulele player-want-to-be.
 She is passionate about showing teachers and students how they can use technology and social media to make the world a better place.